cepharum/hitchy/docs-source/api/hitchy.md

 This example shows a software module that's exposing two functions forming its API.

-In addition to those modules Hitchy's core supports so called _common module pattern_ when _discovering_ plugins and their components.
+In addition to those modules, Hitchy's core supports so called _common module pattern_ when _discovering_ plugins and their components.

 :::warning Discovering Plugins?
 In Hitchy _discovering_ a plugin is different from _requiring_ it.
 The term discovery refers to Hitchy's capability of [automatically loading a plugin during bootstrap](../internals/architecture-basics.md#discovering-plugins).
 In opposition to that, any code of your application may still `require()` modules the usual way. **However, this is going to have some negative side effects for modules relying on _common module pattern_**.
 That's why we suggest to stick with this pattern most of the time.
 :::

-The common module pattern is a convention allowing any complying module to export a function instead of its API.
-This function is instantly invoked by Hitchy's bootstrap code to retrieve the actual API of the module:
+The common module pattern is a convention allowing any complying module to export a function generating its API on invocation instead of returning it immediately.
+This function is invoked by Hitchy's bootstrap code to retrieve the actual API of the module in controlled context:

 ```javascript
 module.exports = function( options ) {